 PFA is an Act to make provision for prevention of adulteration of the food.
-In terms of the Act, an article of food shall be deemed to be adulterated, inter-alia, if the article sold by a vendor is not of the nature, substance or quality demanded by the purchaser; if the article contains any other substance which affects, or if the article is so processed as to affect, injuriously the nature, substance or quality thereof; if any inferior or cheaper substance has been substituted wholly or in part for the article so as to affect injuriously the nature, substance or quality thereof; if any constituent of the article has been wholly or in part abstracted so as to affect injuriously the nature, substance or quality thereof; if the article had been prepared, packed or kept under insanitary conditions whereby it has become contaminated or injurious to health; if any colouring matter other than that prescribed in respect thereof is present in the article, or if the amounts of the prescribed colouring matter which is present in the article are not within the prescribed limits of variability; if the article contains any prohibited preservative or permitted preservative in excess of the prescribed limits.
-Its provisions not only prohibit adulteration but also set essential quality standards, promoting accountability across the food industry.
+In terms of the Act, an article of food shall be deemed to be adulterated, inter-alia, if the article sold by a vendor is not of the nature, substance or quality demanded by the purchaser; if the article contains any other substance which affects, or if the article is so processed as to affect, injuriously the nature, substance or quality thereof; if any inferior or cheaper substance has been substituted wholly or in part for the article so as to affect injuriously the nature, substance or quality thereof; if any constituent of the article has been wholly or in part abstracted so as to affect injuriously the nature, substance or quality thereof; if the article has been prepared, packed or kept under insanitary conditions whereby it has become contaminated or injurious to health ; if any colouring matter other than that prescribed in respect thereof is present in the article, or if the amounts of the prescribed colouring matter which is present in the article are not within the prescribed limits of variability; if the article contains any prohibit adulteration but also set essential quality standards, promoting accountability across the food industry.
 The Act's empowerment of designated officers to inspect and confiscate adulterated products reinforces the commitment to enforcement, acting as a deterrent to non-compliance.